Addressing Feature Suppression in Unsupervised Visual Representations: Predictive Contrastive Learning ( )

 where $\text{sim}(u,v)=u^{T}v / (\|u\|_2 \|v\|_2)$ denotes the dot product between the normalized $u$ and $v$ (i.e., cosine similarity), $t \in \mathbb{R}^{+}$ is a scalar temperature parameter, and $z_{2i},z_{2i+1}$ are the encoded features of positive pairs generated from $x_{i}$, i.e., $z_{2i} = H_h(E_{\theta}(\tau_1(x_{i})))$ and $z_{2i+1} = H_h(E_{\theta}(\tau_2(x_{i})))$.

+{\textbf{(b) \red{Predictive} Branch:}} To choose a proper \red{predictive} task, we need to consider two aspects: its ability to summarize and abstract the input, and its applicability to different datasets and tasks.
+In fact, many self-supervised learning tasks, such as Auto-encoder, Colorization and Inpainting, are \red{predictive} since they all aim to restore the input.
+But, those tasks do not have the same ability to both retain and abstract information.
+For example, inpainting is a stronger \red{predictive} task than autoencoding in terms of its ability to both abstract and retain information.
+Thus, although both of them would help in strengthening contrastive learning against \red{feature suppression}, inpainting is likely to provide more gains.

+Another issue to consider is the applicability of the chosen task to various datasets.
+For example, colorization is applicable only to colorful RGB datasets, but not to grey-scale datasets such as MNIST or medical image datasets.
+In contrast, a task like inpainting is easier to translate across different datasets.

+Given the above considerations, we adopt inpainting as the default \red{predictive} task.
+In the supplemental material, we compare various tasks and show that while they all improve performance, inpainting delivers higher gains.

+Figure \ref{fig:framework} shows how \name~uses the inpainting task, where given an input image $x$, we first randomly mask several patches to get the masked input $M(x)$.
+Then the masked input is passed through an encoder network $E$ with parameter $\theta$, and a decoder network $D$, with parameter $\delta$, to obtain the reconstruction result $ D_{\delta}(E_{\theta}(M(x)))$.
+The \red{prediction} loss $\mathcal{L}_{p}$ is defined as the reconstruction error between the original input $x$ and the reconstructed one $D_{\delta}(E_{\theta}(M(x)))$:

-0.03in {\bf (c) Training Procedure:} We have empirically found that it is better to train the model in two phases.
-In the first phase, only the reconstructive branch is trained.
-In the second phase both branches are trained together.
-In this latter case, the overall training loss is the combination of the reconstruction loss and the contrastive loss, i.e.:
+{\bf (c) Training Procedure:} We have empirically found that it is better to train the model in two phases.
+In the first phase, only the \red{predictive} branch is trained.
+In the second phase, both branches are trained together.
+In this latter case, the overall training loss is the combination of the \red{prediction} loss and the contrastive loss, i.e., $\mathcal{L} = \mathcal{L}_{c} + \lambda \cdot \mathcal{L}_{p}$.
+We set $\lambda=10$ for all experiments.
+We also include results with different $\lambda$ in the supplemental material.

-This forces the network to learn fine-grained high-level semantics while keeping the reconstruction loss as a regularization so that contrastive learning will not focus only on some shortcut semantics and discard other semantics.
+{\bf (d) \name~Avoids \red{Feature Suppression}:} With a combination of the prediction loss and the contrastive loss, \name~is capable of escaping the aforementioned local minimum/saddle points of infoNCE loss where only partial semantics are learned.
+This is because learning only part of the semantics can result in very high prediction loss.
+For example, if the network learns only semantics related to the background object but ignores the digit (Figure \ref{fig:framework}), all pixels related to the digit are likely to be predicted incorrectly, introducing large gradients that force the model out of the saddle point.